Analogbird/Bodeguero/README.md

 	 }
 	]

-Notice that in this case you told the `bodeguero` to get the `Brand.name` field, so he went to look for the `name` column in the `Brand` table.
-Furthermore, to avoid any possible collision, he named the response property accordingly; `brandName`
+Note that in this case you told the `bodeguero` to get the `Brand.name` field, so he went to look for the `name` column in the `Brand` table.
+Furthermore, to avoid any potential collisions, he named the response property accordingly; `brandName`

 As in standard `SQL`, you can also tell the `bodeguero` to use an alias for any column in the query: